cgradeff/Spelled/README.md

 }
 ```

-### Photo Upload
+### Listing CRUD With Photo Upload

-When logged in users create a listings, they have the ability to upload a photo to their listing.
+When logged in users can create a listing, they have the ability to upload a photo to their listing.
+Logged in users also have the ability to edit and delete their listings.

 ```js
 handleFile(e) {